sjp38/lazybox/tune/README.md

-Scripts for tuning of system and workloads.
+Scripts for tuning and operating of system and workloads.